flwyd/adventofcode/README.md

 Each year’s solutions are in a directory named after the year.
 Within that dir is one directory for each day’s solution, named `day1` through `day25`.
-Each day directory has the solution code in one or more languages, a file named `input.example.txt` with an example taken from the problem description and `input.example.expected` with two lines (prefixed `part1: ` and `part2: `) with the expected output when the solution code is run `input.example.txt`.
-If the problem description has multiple examples, they’ll be in `input.example2.txt` and `input.example2.expected`, etc.
+Each day directory has the solution code in one or more languages, named with the language’s source file convention, e.g. `day1.exs` and `Day1.jl`.
+Each day also has a file named `input.example.txt` with an example taken from the problem description and `input.example.expected` with two lines (prefixed `part1: ` and `part2: `) with the expected output when the solution code is run `input.example.txt`.
+If the problem description has multiple examples, they’ll be in `input.example2.txt` and `input.example2.expected`, etc.  If a solution needs a little extra help, `run` will look for a `dayXlang.sh` file, e.g.
+`day1sed.sh` would pass each file individually to a `sed` script and perhaps transform the output by adding all the numbers produced by the script.

 The `input.actual.txt` and `input.actual.expected` files are symlinks into a non-public directory with input specific to my AoC account.
 If you’d like to